AdoriZahard/hi3er/docs/index.md

 !!! note
     Updated for 6.1.
 The slightly weaker variant with slightly less clear time, but nevertheless at the same strength as Ult build.

-> Boss to be Chosen: Hephaestus, then Elysia for fastest time.
+> Boss to be Chosen: Husk, then Elysia for fastest time.
 The rest are also easy choices.

 ####<p align="center">Setup</p>